notepad-plus-plus/npp-usermanual/content/docs/getting-started.md

     - **Contains** = `Notepad++`
     - **Look in Field** = `Issued By` or `Issued To` (the two might give different results, so may need to try both)
     - Click **Find Now**

+Also, Notepad++ publishes a "Revocation List" to invalidate older certificates.
+- Download the file from https://notepad-plus-plus.org/nppRevoke.crl (if your browser just shows the contents, do a **Save As**, or come back to this page, and use the right-click **Save Link As** or equivalent).
+- From inside `certmgr.msc` with the **Trusted Root Certification Authorities > Certificates** selected, **Actions > All Tasks > Import**, and navigate to the `nppRevoke.crl`.
+This will revoke any certificates from that list.